timmlaxton/Recipe_App/README.md

 Step by step instructions of how make delicious meals.**

 # What I learned
-1.How to fetch data from an api with react
+- How to fetch data from an api with react
-2.How useState and useEffect work
+- How useState and useEffect work
-3.How to pass down data in react with props
+- How to pass down data in react with props

 A single page app with a React / JavaScript frontend